-Last week I cooked for thirty-three beautiful humans at my fall pop-up, The Great Big Harvest.
-It was an awesome feast thanks to my amazing farmers at Bohlen Family Farms.
+Last week I cooked for thirty-five beautiful humans at my fall pop-up, The Great Big Harvest.
+It was an awesome feast thanks to my amazing farmer friends at Bohlen Family Farms.
 This dinner was a celebration of fall.
 And I made many pumpkin infused dishes, and this pumpkin seed dukkah was the icing on the savory cake.

 The menu (shared below) was an over-the-top autumnal celebration.
 The Fall Greens course was my personal favorite of the night.
 A mixed greens salad topped with a bright vinaigrette and heavy sprinkling of crunch, salty, slightly smoky pumpkin seed dukkah.